malisarsil/PyNanoSpacing/README.md

 ```

 2. Upload a TEM image for processing.
-3. The ruler in the image is detected and used to extract the scale.
+3. The ruler in the image is automatically detected and used to extract the scale.
+In cases where the ruler length is not detected accurately, the user has the option to manually input the value (e.g., entering "2" for a 2 nm resolution).
+4. Enter the reference interplanar spacing value to ensure accurate calculations.
+This reference value serves as the basis for determining the compression and expansion rates, which are critical for strain analysis.
-4. Manually select the region of interest (ROI) by clicking on the desired atomic region.
+5. Manually select the region of interest (ROI) by clicking on the desired atomic area.
+This selected region is then processed by the "Segment Anything" model to identify the atomic region boundaries.
-5. Enter the reference interplanar spacing value for accurate calculations.
-6. The program calculates atomic distances, applies strain analysis, and visualizes the results.
+6. The program calculates atomic distances, performs strain analysis, and visualizes the results through color-mapping.
+Users can save the resulting image, as well as the histogram image that depicts strain level percentages and their corresponding counts.
+Additionally, the strain percentages and counts can be exported to an Excel file.
-7. Processed images and calculated strain values can be saved for further analysis.
+7. Processed images and calculated strain values can be saved for subsequent analysis.

 ## Strain Calculation Method
 The tool compares detected atomic distances to a known reference value.
-The strain percentage is computed as:
+The strain percentage is computed using the following formula:

-Strain =
+**Strain** = \(\frac{d_p - d_s}{d_s} \times 100\)

+Where:
+- \(d_p\) represents the strained interplanar spacing.
+- \(d_s\) is the unstrained interplanar spacing of the bulk (the reference).

 A color-mapped strain visualization is generated, where:
 Red represents expansion (positive strain).
 Green represents compression (negative strain).

 ## Results
 The tool provides: